martyf1y/Control/README.md

 28.04.20

 Level 1
+    - Figure out how to state parent variables from child in start
     - Stop the hand pushing when to high up the ball
     - Create bridge where axe is
     - buttons displayed and overlayed on world